richeyward/richeyward.github.io/content/posts/digitron/mhrd/03-mhrd-buses/index.md

 ...
 ```

-The concept of combining multiple binary inputs is called a *bus*.
+The concept of combining multiple bits is called a *bus*.
 Buses serve two main purposes: representing larger values and performing logical operations on multiple inputs.

 ---